MarcosZeaMoreno/MarcosZeaMoreno/README.md

 ## Introduction

 I'm Marcos Zea, a passionate software developer from Spain.
 I enjoy solving complex problems and learning new technologies.
-My goal is to become a game developer.
+My goal is to become a software and game developer.

 ## Education and Certifications